rooksdh/resume/index.md

 <details closed>
   <summary><b>GitHub</b></summary>
   <br>
   <p>I completed the "First Day on Github" and "First Week on Github" Learning Paths.
-As a result of the training, I learned about the basic worflow and operations involved in utillizing Github to its full potential.
+As a result of the training, I learned about the basic workflow and operations involved in utillizing Github to its full potential.
     Skills developed include:
   <ul>
     <li>Communicating Using Markdown</li>